 You don’t have to go too far to enjoy the Pembrokeshire wildlife, Top of the Woods is a nature haven, and you can just sit back and enjoy it all or take a walk in the woods.
 Just don't forget to bring your binoculars!

 Did you know that ‘Boncath’ village, where Top of the Woods is, means buzzard in Welsh!
 Have a look here on what wildlife and animals you can expect to see on the campsite

 You can cycle out straight from Top of the Woods, to some of the best cycling in the UK.

 There is something for everyone in Pembrokeshire, from passionate and dedicated cyclist, to family and leisure riders looking for low traffic/car free rides.
 Pembrokeshire can offer a cycling holiday adventure in an inspiring landscape.

-The area offers fabulous water sports opportunities, with kayaking and canoeing, coasteering, surfing, windsurfing, sailing, paddle boarding, wild swimming and white water rafting all available in the Teifi Gorge and Cardigan Bay.
+The area offers fabulous water sports opportunities, with SUPing, kayaking and canoeing, coasteering, surfing, windsurfing, sailing, paddle boarding, wild swimming and white water rafting all available in the Teifi Gorge and Cardigan Bay.

 If you want to have a an all inclusive water based adventure, have a look at our Find Your Wild glamping holidays with SUP Sea Adventure, SUP Safari & Wild River Trek (both suitable for beginners) or explore the water coastline with our Wild Coastal foraging glamping holidays